Day Theming: How to Give Every Day a Single Focus

 Based on Leroy, S. (2009)

-Cal Newport describes several philosophies for scheduling deep work in his book Deep Work [5], and his “bimodal approach” — where entire stretches of time get reserved for concentrated effort — maps closely to the day theming idea.
+Cal Newport describes several philosophies for scheduling deep work in his book Deep Work [5], and his “bimodal approach,” where entire stretches of time get reserved for concentrated effort, maps closely to the day theming idea.
 Day theming creates the conditions for deep work by removing the daily negotiation over what type of thinking you should be doing.
-You sit down on Tuesday knowing it’s a product day — no debate.
+You sit down on Tuesday knowing it is a product day, with no debate.
 For a full breakdown of deep work strategies, see our deep work strategies complete guide.

-People mix these up constantly.
-And it’s fair — they sound similar.
+People mix these up constantly, and that is fair, because they sound similar.
 Both involve planning your work in advance.
-But they operate at completely different altitudes.
+The difference is that they operate at completely different altitudes.

-Time blocking divides your day into hourly chunks.
-9:00 to 10:30 for email.
-10:30 to 12:00 for client work.
-1:00 to 2:30 for content writing.
-It’s a detailed plan for what happens inside a single day.
+Time blocking divides your day into hourly chunks, such as email from 9:00 to 10:30, client work from 10:30 to 12:00, and content writing from 1:00 to 2:30.
+It is a detailed plan for what happens inside a single day.
 For a walkthrough of that method, check out our time blocking guide.

 Day theming works one level above.
 It answers a bigger question first: what type of work does this entire day belong to?
 Then, if you want, you can time block within that themed day.
-Day theming sets the category for the day, and time blocking organizes the tasks within that category.
-The two methods stack well together, but day theming comes first in the hierarchy.
+Day theming sets the category for the day, time blocking organizes the tasks within that category, and the two stack well together with day theming first in the hierarchy.

 FeatureDay ThemingTime BlockingTask Batching